-Charleston House is all about getting amongst the elements, eating well and chilling out in the beautiful Scottish Highlands.
-Whether you are looking to explore the spectacular scenery of Wester Ross and the Gairloch area on foot, wheels or water, we offer a comfortable home, away from home.
+Charleston House is a licensed boutique gust house and is all about getting amongst the elements, eating well and chilling out in the beautiful Scottish Highlands.

 Open all year round, Charleston House is perfectly situated on the infamous North Coast 500 (NC500) route overlooking Flowerdale Bay, and brings you the best in modern comfort within one of the oldest period buildings in the area.